-- Staying connected with friends and family, especially while they're travelling. - Reconnecting with people you may have lost touch with. - Sharing photos and videos. - Joining groups around a common interest.
+- staying connected with friends and family, especially while they are travelling - · reconnecting with people you may have lost touch with. - · sharing photos and videos - · joining groups with a common interest.

 When used with proper care, Facebook can be an enjoyable source of entertainment and a great way to connect.